IanPeake/FatMaxxer/README.md

 ### (Why) does it have to be the H10/H9? ###

-It doesn't *have* to be the H9/H10, but I chose to develop for those using the Polar SDK because they are widely regarded as the least-worst consumer sensors in terms of accuracy/precision, and the experimental research is based on them.
-I used the H10 for those reasons, and chose the Polar SDK for Android because I am an Android user.
+It doesn't *have* to be the H9/H10, but I chose to develop for those, and therefore use the Polar SDK, because they are regarded as the least-worst consumer sensors for accuracy/precision, and the HRV experimental research is based on them.
+I use the H10 for those reasons, and chose the Polar SDK for Android because I am an Android user.
 The Polar SDK doesn't support other non-Polar sensors unfortunately.

 ### Is there any plan for an iOS app? ###